Chisholm’s homer in 8th lifts Marlins over Mets 3-2

 Dylan Floro pitched a perfect ninth for his ninth save.

-The Marlins tied it 2 in the seventh around three infield hits and a throwing error by reliever Brad Hand.
+The Marlins tied it at 2 in the seventh around three infield hits and a throwing error by reliever Brad Hand.

 Starter Marcus Stroman was lifted after allowing Sandy León’s one-out single and Hand gave up Isan Díaz’s single.
 Mets catcher James McCann then threw out pinch-runner Alex Jackson at third when a pitch caromed to the backstop, with Díaz advancing to second on the play.

-Pinch-hitter Lewis Brinson beat out a dribbler near the mound and Hand’s throw got Alonso at first base, allowing a run to score.
+Pinch-hitter Lewis Brinson beat out a dribbler near the mound and Hand’s throw got past Alonso at first base, allowing a run to score.

 Stroman allowed one run, four hits and struck out seven in 6 1/3 innings.
+After sitting out last season, Stroman became the first pitcher to reach 30 starts in 2021 with his outing Thursday.

+“I do everything I can to put my team in the position to win when I’m out there,” Stroman said.
+“When the manager calls me, I’m done.”

 Báez hit a two-out double and scored on two wild pitches from Miami starter Jesús Luzardo to give New York a 1-0 lead in the first.